mendonberry/ingsta/README.md

 --media_types -t    Specify media types to scrape.
 Enter as space separated values.
                     Valid values are image, video, and story.

+--latest            Scrape only new media since the last scrape.
+Uses the last modified
+                    time of the latest media item in the destination directory to compare.

 --quiet       -q    Be quiet while scraping.

 --maximum     -m    Maximum number of items to scrape.